Hayes AT command set: GSM

 GSM/3G modems typically support the ETSI GSM 07.07/3GPP TS 27.007 AT command set extensions, although how many commands are implemented varies.

 Most USB modem vendors, such as Huawei, Sierra Wireless, Option, have also defined proprietary extensions for radio mode selection (GSM/3G preference) or similar.
 Some recent high speed modems provide a virtual Ethernet interface instead of using a Point-to-Point Protocol (PPP) for the data connection because of performance reasons (PPP connection is only used between the computer and the modem, not over network).
-The set-up requires vendor-specific AT command extensions.
+The setup requires vendor-specific AT command extensions.
 Sometimes the specifications for these extensions are openly available, other times the vendor requires an NDA for access to these.

 Voice command set

 Modems with voice or answering-machine capabilities support a superset of these commands to enable digital audio playback and recording.